-The Company adopted ASC 606 as of January 1, 2018 using the full retrospective transition method.
+The Company adopted "ASU 2014-09", "ASU 2016-08" and "ASU 2016-10" (the combination is also known as "ASC 606" or "New Revenue Standard") as of January 1, 2018 using the full retrospective transition method.
 To assess the impact of and to implement ASC 606, the Company formed a project team, which has operated since 2014, to evaluate internal processes.
 The Company has implemented changes to its current policies and practices, and internal controls over financial reporting to address the requirements of the standard.